alaingiorgetti/autocheck/docs/index.md

 # Folders

 * src: tool code
-* docs: Documentation
+* docs: some documentation

 # How to use this code?

-See [EG20, Sections 4 and 5], [Gio20] and the Makefile for the different possible actions.
+See [EGR21, Sections 4, 5 and 6], [Gio20] and the Makefile for the different possible actions.

 The command to test WhyML properties is